Vlkodlak148/Gatecraft-Coords/Chaosphere/README.md

 ---

 ## 📜 About Chaosphere
-- A dangerous and magical world, full of teleporting Endermen
+- A dangerous and magical world, full of mysterious dungeons
 - Known for rare loot and unique dungeons
-- Some areas are tricky and require parkour or clever strategies

 ---